1993 Dime Value Checker: Errors List, “P”, “D” & “S” Mint Mark Worth

 1993-D Dime Value

-Denver’s 1993-D dime stands out among 1990s Roosevelt dimes for its strike quality.
-While most dimes from this decade showed improved production standards, the 1993-D was struck less sharply than other issues from the period.
-This variation in manufacturing creates scarcity at higher grades.
+Denver’s 1993-D dime stands out among 1990s Roosevelt dimes as a strike quality anomaly.
+While most dimes from this decade showed improved production standards, PCGS CoinFacts explicitly notes that the 1993-D was struck less sharply than other issues from the period.
+This manufacturing inconsistency creates real scarcity at higher grades.

 Uncirculated examples in MS65 typically sell for around $7, with MS66 pieces valued near $8.
 The MS67 grade shows limited availability, with specimens trading for approximately $45.